 - Do you know about these?
 There are over 550 mainstream careers which include conventional options, emerging options, and futuristic options.
 There are over 2500 specialization tracks.
 Which one fits you the best?
-Answer to your query about how to choose a career depends a lot upon how much you really know about various career options.
+The answer to your query about how to choose a career after 10th or 12th depends a lot upon how much you really know about various career options.

-- Explore Careers from a career directory that has the up to date information on career profiles, job opportunities, earning opportunities, career growth, etc.
+- Explore Careers from a career directory that has up-to-date information on career profiles, job opportunities, earning opportunities, career growth, etc.

-- Descriptions of job roles, tasks, duties, and responsibilities, work activities, future trends, etc.
+- Descriptions of job roles, tasks, duties, responsibilities, work activities, future trends, etc.

 - Specialization Tracks in a career pathway